-- d.
-Discloses the performance of the Precinct against the indicators set out in the 5 year strategic plan and annual business/activity plan - e.
+- c.
+Discloses the performance of the Precinct against the indicators set out in the 5 year strategic plan and annual business/activity plan - d.
 Discloses all financial transactions undertaken in delivering on these key performance indicators

 6.4 Governance Training